thefrozenpanda/football_autobattler/ReadMe.md

 - **Home Field Advantage**: Bonus for home team
 - **Momentum System**: Hot/cold streaks affect performance

+### Updated Card Training
+- **Additional Trainings**: Critical Chance (1.5x card effects),
+- **Week vs Season vs Perm Boots**:
+- **Training Card Tiers**: Bronze, Silver, and Gold.
+Add the ability to upgrade a boost so as to not take up multiple slots for the same Training Type.
+- **Selective Training**: Add the ability to specify who the training is assigned to.

+### Updated Coaching System
+- **Updated Archtypes**: Archtypes now only allow the user to select 1 coach skill initially.
+Additional skills, both active and passive, are unlocked through gaining levels.
+Levels are gained through gaining experience.
+Experience is gained through completing games, seasons, and coaching challenges.
+- **Coordinators**: Add offensive, defensive, and speacial teams coordinators to the game.
+Their purpose is to provide additional benefits, in the form of passive bonuses, to their respective group of players.
+They will also have their own sub-archtypes and leveling system.
+At their maximum level, they will unlock their lone activatable ability.
+Activatable abilities are used during matches to provide a short term boost to their group of players.

+### New Mode: Dynasty
+- **New Game Mode: Dynasty**: Dynasty mode is meant to be a multi-season adventure into managing and growing a team.
+The player
+- **Offseason Training Mode**: In between seasons,
+- **Player Aging**: As season go by, players will gain age.
+This will affect their .
+- **New Phase: Draft**: Add the ability to specify who the training is assigned to.
+- **New Phase: Free Agency**: Add the ability to specify who the training is assigned to.

 ---

 ## Suggestions for Enhanced Football Realism